godotengine/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 functions inline here would take some space and also be quite repetitive.
 This also makes it easier to add another method in the future.

-If you compile the code and reopen the demo project, nothing will be different at first, since we only added two new methods.
+If you compile the code and reopen the Godot project, nothing will be different at first, since we only added two new methods.
 To ensure those are registered properly, you can search for ``GDExample`` in the editor help and verify they are present in the documentation page.